 To be more specific, the contractor should perform a Manual J load calculation.
 This exercise consists of several calculations, all of which help inform what size HVAC equipment you need for your home.

 Long story short: We take a bunch of measurements, crunch a bunch of numbers and figure out what you need.
 Awhile back, we actually published a whole series of articles on load calculations.
 Check those out if you want all the details!

 The second step, although it really could happens simultaneously to perform a blower door test.

 During a blower door test, we depressurize your home and then analyze each room with an infrared camera.
 This tells us where you’ve got a lot of air leakage and thermal loss.

 Why do the blower door test before installing ductless units?
 Because when we know how well your home performs in terms of energy preservation and loss, we can further hone our equipment recommendations.

-Different mini split units are capable of heating and cooling different areas of different sizes.
-In sizing systems for an entire house, there's just a lot of data we have to gather in order to make sure we install the right equipment in the right parts of your home.
+Different mini-split units are capable of heating and cooling different areas of different sizes.
+In sizing systems for an entire house, there’s just a lot of data we have to gather to make sure we install the right equipment in the right parts of your home.

 If you’re getting Mitsubishi ductless units…

 …there’s a special program we get to use that helps us determine the right size for your new ductless system(s).
 It’s called Diamond Builder, and we get to use it because we’re a Mitsubishi/Trane Ductless Pro contractor.